Workplace report blames BC Wildfire Service again in another firefighter's 2023 death

 "It's our responsibility as a province and the ministry's responsibility to ensure the wildfire firefighters have got their proper support and tools," Paul Finch, B.C.
 General Employees' Union president, said Thursday in an interview.

-The union represents about 2,000 wildland firefighters, who Fitch said are incredibly dedicated professionals.
+The union represents about 2,000 wildland firefighters, who Finch said are incredibly dedicated professionals.

 "They are very aware of the danger and they are conscious of that and they are consciously putting themselves in danger to protect the province."